- Uptime: 99.99%

 5. Free Backups

 DreamHost creates courtesy backups that stretch two weeks back in time.
-Accessing them directly through the control panel is very easy, even though the options are somewhat limited, as you can get only the newest, mid-range and the oldest available backups.
+Accessing them directly through the control panel is very easy, even though the options are somewhat limited, as you can get only the newest, mid-range, and oldest available backups.
 You cannot choose a specific restoration date.

 Still, it is much better than having no backups.